sdp-uab/redi/readme.md

-# Sample Child Theme for OJS 3
+# ReDi Theme for OJS 3.2

-A demonstration theme showing how to create a child theme for the default theme in OJS 3.
+ReDi is a coorporative theme build as a child theme for the default theme in OJS 3+.

 ## What is a child theme?

 A child theme is a theme that extends an existing theme by adding or modifying the styles, scripts or templates loaded by that theme.
-A child theme is the best way to make small modifications to an existing theme, without editing that theme's files.

-This allows you to take advantage of updates to the parent theme, keep your custom code separate, and minimize conflicts when upgrading the software.
+A child theme let you take advantage of updates to the parent theme (default), keep your custom code separate, and minimize conflicts when upgrading the software.

+For instance, if PKP upgrades the default theme adding WCAG (as they are planning to do), this theme will inherit this capability.

 ## Getting familiar with the theme API